marcus-at-localhost/docs/en/administration/server-preparation-nginx.md

 # Linux Server Preparation (Nginx)
-This guide describing how to prepare server for an installation.
+This guide describes how to prepare the Nginx web server for the installation of AtroCore Applications.

 > Installation guide is based on **Ubuntu 20.04**.

-## 1. Installing the Nginx Web Server
+## 1. Install the Nginx Web Server
 In order to display web pages to our site visitors, we are going to employ Nginx, a high-performance web server.

 Install Nginx using Ubuntu’s package manager, ```apt```: